logzio/logz-docs/_source/integrations/terraform.md

 ##### Get the Terraform provider

-The easiest way to get the provider and the JetBrains IDE HCL meta-data is to run [the script provided in our GitHub repo](https://github.com/logzio/logzio_terraform_provider/blob/master/scripts/update_plugin.sh).
+The easiest way to get the provider and the JetBrains IDE HCL meta-data is to run the script provided in our [GitHub repo](https://github.com/logzio/logzio_terraform_provider/blob/master/scripts/update_plugin.sh).
 It is found under `./scripts/update_plugin.sh`.

 ```bash
 ./scripts/build.sh
 ```

-You'll need to edit the variable: `PROVIDER_VERSION` and put the latest provider version.
+If you have a need to update the version, edit the variable: `PROVIDER_VERSION`.
+Otherwise, run the script as is.

-If you're using a *nix style system, you can build from the project root.
-This will copy it into your [plugins directory](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins).
-Otherwise, you can copy it into your Terraform templates folder instead.

 ##### Using the provider

-The Terraform provider works with any of the supported Logz.io endpoints listed at the top of this page.
+The Terraform provider works with any of the supported Logz.io endpoints listed above.

 ```bash
 provider "logzio" {